| Maine was to be my turnaround

 from trying their luck with the powerful, churning water in either

+direction.
 An Arcadian I met at low tide was

 collecting small snails, thick by the thousands on the rocks.
 He called them